MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 ## Contributing to CNTK code

-If you plan modifications to the code you should read the information on [Developing and Testing](./Developing-and-Testing.md) in this Wiki.
+If you plan modifications to the code you should read the information on [Developing and Testing](./Developing-and-Testing.md).

 **Links**
 * [Enabling 1bit SGD](./Enabling-1bit-SGD.md)